 - 13 Amazing Places to Visit in Udaipur in 3 Days

-Where to Stay Around Khuri Sand Dunes in 2022
+Where to Stay Around Khuri Sand Dunes

 Khuri Village has undergone a number of changes to the hotel landscape over the past decade.
 While a number of upmarket options have popped up in that time, the original homestay style accommodation that put Khuri on the map is still thriving.